 Accounts receivable consist primarily of amounts due from operations.
 Intergovernmental receivables represent quarterly lottery proceeds due to the Board from the Nebraska State Lottery.
+Grant receivables represent amounts owed from granting agencies whereby the Board has met the necessary eligibility requirements for reimbursement.
 No allowance is recorded as management believes all amounts are collectible.